Bubble Bobble (video game): Gameplay

-Also, if the player(s) reach levels 20, 30, or 40 without losing a life, a doorway will appear in each of those levels, transporting the player to a secret room and displaying a coded message that, once decoded, gives the player a major hint / spoiler on how to beat the game.
+If the player(s) reach levels 20, 30, or 40 without losing a life, a doorway will appear in each of those levels.
+This doorway transports the player to a secret room and displays a coded message that, once deciphered, provides a major hint/spoiler on how to beat the game.

 Development and release

 Bubble Bobble was designed by Fukio Mitsuji, a Japanese game designer at Taito.
-A fan of arcade games by Namco, specifically Xevious, Mitsuji felt that Taito's output by comparison were lackluster and of poor quality, hoping that he could help push the company to produce higher-quality arcade titles.
+A fan of arcade games by Namco, specifically Xevious, Mitsuji felt that Taito's output in comparison was lackluster and of poor quality.
+Mitsuji hoped that he could help push the company to produce higher-quality arcade titles.
 His first game was the four-screen racer Super Dead Heat in 1985, followed by the shoot'em up Halley's Comet the same year.
-After work on these two games was completed, Mitsuji set out to make his next project a platform game, featuring cute characters and a more comical setting compared to his previous works.
+After work on these two games was completed, Mitsuji decided to make his next project a platform game, featuring cute characters and a more comical setting compared to his previous titles.

 Mitsuji wanted the game to be exhilarating and to appeal towards a female audience.
-Thinking about what kind of things women like to draw or sketch, Mitsuji created an extensive list of over 100 ideas, and after a process of elimination selected bubbles as the core game mechanic.
+Thinking about what kind of things women like to draw or sketch, Mitsuji created an extensive list of over 100 ideas, and after a process of elimination, selected bubbles as the core game mechanic.
 He liked the idea of the screen being filled with bubbles, and thought that popping them all at once would provide a thrilling sensation to the player.
-His initial idea was to have the player control a robot with a spike on its head to pop bubbles—Mitsuji disliked it for not being "cool", instead preferring dinosaurs with ridges along their back.
+His initial idea was to have a robot with a spike on its head to pop bubbles.
+Mitsuji disliked this idea for not being "cool", instead preferring dinosaurs with ridges along their back.
 He liked to write down ideas on paper as soon as he thought of them, often flooding his office with stacks of paper filled with potential ideas for game mechanics.

-Mitsuji constantly tried to think of new ways to make the game better than it was before, saying to have lost sleep while trying to figure out how he could improve it.
+Mitsuji constantly tried to think of new ways to make the game better than it was before, even losing sleep while attempting to figure out how he could improve it.
 He often worked on holidays and late at night to come up with new ideas for the game and to perfect it.
-Several of the enemies were taken from Chack'n Pop (1983), an older Taito game that is often considered a precursor to Bubble Bobble.
+Several of the enemies were taken from Chack'n Pop (1984), an older Taito game that is often considered a precursor to Bubble Bobble.
 Mitsuji intended the game to be played by couples, leading to the creation of the multiple endings, which differ based on player performance.

-Bubble Bobble was first published in Japan on June 16, 1986, followed by a wide release in Japan in September 1986 and internationally in October 1986.
+Bubble Bobble was first published in Japan on June 16, 1986, followed by a wide release in Japan in September and internationally in October of the same year.
 Alongside Arkanoid, Taito licensed the game to Romstar for distribution in the United States, and to Electrocoin Automatics for Europe.